Here are a few examples:

 - It's difficult to ride the horse on the bit

-We have to recognize the symptoms of natural asymmetry and to provide the solution by helping the horse to develop symmetrically in body and limbs.
+That's why it's so important that we recognize the symptoms of natural asymmetry and provide the solution by helping the horse to develop symmetrically in body and limbs.

-- is symmetrical developed in body and limbs;
+- is symmetrically developed in body and limbs;

 - is symmetrical in movement and can perform all exercises equally to the left and to the right;

-- will let itself collect and lift in the front.
+- and will let itself collect and lift in the front.

-Only a straight horse lets itself be collected and lifted in the front to relief the front legs and to support the back.
+Also, it's important to realize that only a straight horse lets itself be collected and lifted in the front to relieve the front legs and to support the back.

 Crooked stallion back on track

-Straightness training can be used as a kind of "horse yoga" or "horse pilates".
+You see, Straightness training can be seen as a kind of 'horse yoga' or 'horse pilates'.

-Bad confirmation and natural shortcomings can be corrected by training the horse using proper exercises.
+Bad confirmation and natural shortcomings can be corrected by training the horse while using proper exercises.